CailaBallDionne/closingwithcaila/caila-site-netlify (1)/_posts/prop-13-lock-in-effect-selling-california.md

 ## Why your tax bill looks nothing like your neighbor's

 Under Prop 13, your property is taxed at roughly 1% of its assessed value, and that assessed value is locked in at whatever your home was worth when you bought it (or when it was last reassessed).
-It can only go up by a maximum of 2% a year after that, no matter what happens to actual market values ([Santa Clara County Assessor](https://asr.santaclaracounty.gov/faq/understanding-proposition-13)).
+It can only go up by a maximum of 2% a year after that, no matter what happens to actual market values.

 So if you bought your house decades ago, your assessed value has been quietly creeping up 2% a year while the actual market value has done whatever the market has done, which in the Foothills has usually meant a lot more than 2% a year.

 Here is what that looks like in real numbers.
 A home bought in Los Angeles for $200,000 back in 1990 would owe under $5,000 a year in property tax today.
-A comparable home selling for around $1.2 million right now would owe roughly $12,000 a year, more than double, purely because of when the tax basis was set ([Redfin](https://www.redfin.com/news/homeowner-tenure-california-longest/)).
+A comparable home selling for around $1.2 million right now would owe roughly $12,000 a year, more than double, purely because of when the tax basis was set.

-That gap is why Los Angeles has the longest average homeowner tenure of any major metro in the country, 19.4 years, compared to 11.8 years nationally ([Redfin](https://www.redfin.com/news/homeowner-tenure-california-longest/)).
+That gap is why Los Angeles has the longest average homeowner tenure of any major metro in the country, 19.4 years, compared to 11.8 years nationally.
 Economists have a name for this: the Prop 13 lock-in effect.
-Research on it found that it added an average of two or more years to how long people stay in their homes in the LA area specifically, and even longer in the Bay Area ([NBER](https://www.nber.org/digest/apr05/lock-effect-californias-proposition-13)).
 People are not staying because they love their kitchen.
 They are staying because moving is expensive in a way that has nothing to do with the sale price.

 ## What actually triggers a reassessment

 Your assessed value stays locked in until one of two things happens: the property changes ownership, or you build new construction on it.
-A sale resets the tax basis to full market value for whoever buys it next ([Santa Clara County Assessor](https://asr.santaclaracounty.gov/faq/understanding-proposition-13)).
+A sale resets the tax basis to full market value for whoever buys it next.
 If you are curious how that plays out specifically when adding a unit rather than selling, I covered the new-construction side of this separately in [Should You Build an ADU Before You Sell](https://closingwithcaila.com/blog/should-you-build-adu-before-selling-california).

 This is the part that scares people off.
 It is not that your new home would be taxed unfairly.
-It is that you would be trading a decades-old tax basis for a brand new one, all at once, and the jump can be genuinely large.
+It is that you would be trading a decades-old tax basis for a brand new one, all at once, and the jump can be very large.

 ## The part most people do not know: Prop 19 can let you keep your basis